Interpreting risk scores

 suicide |

-Linguistic markers associated with suicide-related content — expressions of ideation, plan, intent, or capability.
-Informed by the risk domains described in C-SSRS. |
+Linguistic markers associated with suicide-related content — expressions of ideation, plan, intent, or capability. |

 self_harm |

-Non-suicidal self-injury markers (cutting, burning, etc.).
+Self-injury markers (cutting, burning, etc.).
 Distinct from suicide. |

 harm_to_others |

-Markers of intent or ideation to harm specific others.
-Informed by the risk domains described in HCR-20. |
+Markers of intent or ideation to harm specific others. |

 abuse |

-Abuse disclosure signals (domestic violence, coercive control, financial, sexual).
-Draws on conceptual categories from DASH. |
+Abuse disclosure signals (domestic violence, coercive control, financial, sexual). |

 sexual_violence |